Higher-Dimensional Timed Automata for Real-Time Concurrency: Higher-dimensional automata and their languages

 \section{Higher-dimensional automata and their languages}

 Higher-dimensional automata (HDAs) extend finite automata with extra structure which permits to specify independence or concurrency of events.
-We focus in this section on the \emph{languages} of HDAs and refer to \cite{DBLP:conf/apn/FahrenbergZ23, Hdalang} for more details.
+We focus in this section on the \emph{languages} of HDAs and refer to \cite{DBLP:journals/fuin/FahrenbergZ24, Hdalang} for more details on HDAs themselves.